Efficient Full-Matrix Adaptive Regularization: Experiments

 \section{Experiments}

 In this section, we present an empirical study of \ALGNAME{}.
 We begin with some simple experiments, showing that adaptive methods help in the presence of ill-conditioned optimization problems, as well as the value of limited gradient memory.
-Next, we evaluate the performance of \ALGNAME{} on larger-scale deep learning tasks.
+Next, we evaluate the performance of \ALGNAME{} on larger-scale deep learning tasks (and provide some additional such experiments in Appendix~\ref{sec:appendix-experiments}).
 Finally, we present some interesting empirical insights on the training dynamics in deep learning models.
 Our visualizations of gradient spectra suggest that adaptive optimizers are indeed correcting for changing anisotropic curvature in the loss landscape.